10 Fun Facts About The Lymphatic System | Vital Body Secrets

 The Vital Link Between Exercise And Lymph Health

-Movement isn’t just good for muscles—it’s essential for keeping your entire body clean internally:
+Movement isn’t just good for muscles—it’s essential for helping lymph move efficiently through the body:

 Key Takeaways: 10 Fun Facts About The Lymphatic System

-It helps remove waste and toxins from the body.
+It helps remove waste and excess fluid from the body.

 Lymph nodes filter harmful substances in the lymph.